Rebuilding Albany High School

 The fully renovated and rebuilt facility will expand the size of the current building by about 50 percent.
 Today’s Albany High building, including Abrookin, encompasses about 378,000 square feet; the new and improved Albany High will add about 250,000 square feet of new space.

-Phase 1 also includes a new mechanical building in an area behind the auditorium and adjacent to the old Washington Avenue parking lot.
+Phase 1 also included a new mechanical building in an area behind the auditorium and adjacent to the old Washington Avenue parking lot.

 Phases 3 and 4

-The final two phases will include renovation of the auditorium, including the addition of a balcony, the addition of an elevated jogging track in the main gym, the enclosure of the courtyard, and a complete renovation of the current academic building to accommodate four academies on the top two floors and Career and Technical Education (CTE) programs on the first floor.
+The final two phases will include renovation of the auditorium, including the addition of a balcony, the enclosure of the courtyard, and a complete renovation of the current academic building to accommodate four academies on the top two floors and Career and Technical Education (CTE) programs on the first floor.

 The full project is scheduled to be finished in the fall of 2025.

-While Albany High is moving through the daily and weekly routines of the school year, there is a lot going on as construction progresses on Phase I and planning moves ahead for the start of Phase II.
+While Albany High is moving through the daily and weekly routines of the school year, there is a lot going on as construction progresses on Phase 3.
 To keep you updated on the progress, we are instituting project updates along with other periodic updates on construction and planning.